Plan a Visit

 Open 8am-5pm CT, Seven Days a Week

-The last admission tickets are sold at 4:30pm CT.
+The last admission tickets are sold by 4:30pm CT.

 Holidays Closed: New Year’s Day, Easter, Thanksgiving Day, Christmas Eve, Christmas Day